Tennessee Tuxedo and His Tales

-Tennessee Tuxedo and His Tales is an animated television series that originally aired Saturday mornings on CBS from 1963 to 1966 as one of the earliest Saturday morning cartoons.
-It was produced by Total Television, the same company that produced the earlier King Leonardo and the later Underdog, and primarily sponsored by General Mills.
-A co-sponsor was Pillsbury's Funny Face Drinks.
-(Tennessee Tuxedo debuted on CBS on the same day that King Leonardo last ran on NBC.)
-The title is a play on the “tuxedo” dinner jacket worn as formal wear.
+Tennessee Tuxedo and His Tales is an American animated television series that originally aired Saturday mornings on CBS from 1963 to 1966 as one of the earliest Saturday morning cartoons.
+It was produced by Total Television, the same company that produced the earlier King Leonardo and the later Underdog (Tennessee Tuxedo and His Tales debuted on CBS on the same day that King Leonardo last ran on NBC), and was primarily sponsored by General Mills; a co-sponsor was Pillsbury's Funny Face Drinks.
+The title is a play on the "tuxedo" dinner jacket worn as formal wear.

 New short episodes were created for YouTube in 2014 by Chuck Gammage Animation in Toronto, and Cartoon Lagoon Studios in New York.
 Sponsored by Trix cereal, they resided on sillychannel.com.
 They feature the voice talent of Chris Phillips, Robb Pruitt and Ashley Albert.

 Plot

-The series centers on Tennessee Tuxedo, a penguin, and his friend Chumley, a walrus.
+The series centers on Tennessee Tuxedo, a penguin, and his dimwitted friend Chumley, a walrus.
 They live in the Megapolis Zoo along with friends Yakkety Yak and Baldy the Eagle.
 The Megapolis Zoo is run by the ill-tempered zoo director Stanley Livingston and his zookeeper assistant Flunky.
 In different episodes, Stanley has often threatened to skin Tennessee and Chumley alive.
 Four episodes featured Howler, a dog that Tennessee got from his Uncle Admiration.
 In addition, Tennessee competes against his rival Jerboa Jump and his later henchman Tiger Tornado.

 Tennessee and Chumley regularly escape from the zoo only to find trouble outside.
 One recurring issue involves the gangster Rocky Maninoff who often orders Tennessee and Chumley to do his will at the point of a machine gun.
 Rocky is also served by a dimwitted minion named Pretzel.
 Whenever Tennessee proposes a hare-brained scheme, Chumley is skeptical.
-Typically, Tennessee assures the dim-witted Chumley that his superior intelligence will carry the day, often with his catch phrase, "Tennessee Tuxedo will not fail!" (though he more often than not does).
+Typically, Tennessee assures the dim-witted Chumley that his superior intelligence will carry the day, often with his catchphrase, "Tennessee Tuxedo will not fail!" (though he more often than not does).
 Chumley then responds with his own phrase, "Duh, okay Tennessee!"